Matching Learned Causal Effects of Neural Networks with Domain Priors: Proposed Method: Identification Regularization of Causal Effect in NNs

-{ \textbf{Identifying and Regularizing ANDE}}
+\subsection{Identifying and Regularizing ANDE}

-To identify natural effects in NNs, we need to know: (i) which features belong to the mediating variables set $Z$ (it is enough to know partial causal graph involving $Z$); and (ii) the structural equations of how $Z$ changes when $T$ changes (Defns \ref{def:natural} and \ref{def:total}).
-If the variables $Z$ from the true causal graph are not known, it is not possible to learn them from training data because there exists a set of causal graphs that are Markov-equivalent w.r.t. given training data distribution, each leading to different causal effects~\cite{pearl2009causality}.
-When $Z$ is an empty set, the unbiased ANDE, obtained by controlling for $\{Z,W\}$ will be ACDE itself~\cite{Zhang2018FairnessID}.
-Below we show that when $Z$ is known, we can identify and regularize the ANDE in $f$ w.r.t. a baseline $t^*$. \begin{proposition} (ANDE Identifiability in Neural Networks) Given the DAG $\mathcal{G}'$ corresponding to a neural network $f$, the ANDE of $T$ at $t$ on $\hat{Y}$ is identifiable and is given by $ANDE^{\hat{Y}}_{t} = \mathbb{E}_{Z_{t^*},W}[\hat{Y}|t,Z_{t^*},W] -\mathbb{E}_{Z_{t^*},W}[\hat{Y}|t^*,Z_{t^*},W]$ under the assumption that the set $W$ forms a valid adjustment set~\cite{pearl2009causality}. \end{proposition}
+To identify natural effects in NNs, we need to know: (i) which features belong to the mediating variables set $Z$ (enough to know the partial causal graph containing $Z$); and (ii) the structural equations of how $Z$ changes when $T$ changes (Defns \ref{def:natural} \& \ref{def:total}).
+(If we do not know which nodes belong to $Z$, it is not possible to learn them from training data because there exists a set of causal graphs that are Markov-equivalent w.r.t. a given training distribution, each leading to different causal effects~\cite{pearl2009causality}, making this non-identifiable.)
+When $Z$ is an empty set, ACDE obtained by controlling for $W$ is equivalent to ANDE~\cite{Zhang2018FairnessID}.
+When $Z$ is known (i.e., mediating variables and their structure) and is non-empty, we now show that we can identify and regularize ANDE in $f$ w.r.t. a baseline treatment value $t^*$, under the below assumption.